 The exact cost of the procedure can be determined once you have had a face-to-face consultation with your surgeon for a full clinical assessment.
 Your dedicated patient coordinator will see you after your surgeon consultation to give you full costs for your liposuction procedure.
 Having liposuction under general anaesthetic will incur the extra costs of the anaesthetist and anaesthetic supplies.

-Cosmetic surgery in the UK which includes liposuction is subject to VAT as is the case in many other European countries as the procedures are not designed for the treatment of disease or injury but are for the improvement of cosmetic appearance.
 Our expert plastic surgeons are renowned for their expertise in carrying out safe and effective liposuction procedures in an accredited medical environment at our specialist day surgery hospital in central London.
 Our treatment philosophy is based on providing the highest standards of medical care delivered by highly trained healthcare professionals using only state-of-the-art medical equipment.

 Centre for Surgery does not offer Vaser liposuction